Introduction to quantum groups: 13c. Generation questions

+As a comment here, in fact these results are stronger than the above-mentioned ones for the quantum groups $O_N^*,U_N^*$, via some standard generation formulae.

-(4) This is something subtle as well, coming from the quantum groups $H_N^{[\infty]},K_N^{[\infty]}$ from \cite{rwe}, discussed before.
-Indeed, since the relations $g_ig_ig_j=g_jg_ig_i$ are trivially satisfied for real reflections, the diagonal tori of these quantum groups coincide with those for $H_N^+,K_N^+$.
-Thus, the diagonal liberation procedure ``stops'' at $H_N^{[\infty]},K_N^{[\infty]}$.
+(4) This is something subtle as well, coming from the quantum groups $H_N^{[\infty]},K_N^{[\infty]}$ from Raum-Weber \cite{rwe}, discussed before.
+The idea here is that the following relations, related to the defining relations for $H_N^{[\infty]},K_N^{[\infty]}$, are trivially satisfied for real reflections: